lnshi/node-cayley/README.md

 ```
 // Watch: here the lib will return a cayley clients array for supporting multiple cayley hosts,
-// for more information like the default client slection strategy, please continue reading this doc.
+// for more information like the default client random slection strategy, please continue reading this doc.

 const cayleyClients = require('node-cayley')('http://localhost:64210');
 ```